What is Vegan Leather?

 Comparing Vegan Leather with Traditional Leather

 A common misconception is that cow leather is a natural, organic material and, therefore, better for the environment.
-The impact cannot be measured just by looking at the environmental aspects of production.
+The impact cannot be assessed solely by examining the environmental aspects of production.
 It is important to consider the processes involved, the pollution created and the impact from cradle to gate.

 The impact on animals globally is just as important when considering what materials to buy.
 More than one billion animals, including cows, pigs, sheep, goats, snakes, alligators, ostriches, kangaroos, and even dogs and cats, are slaughtered each year for their skins.

-Vegan leather and traditional leather have distinct characteristics and considerations.
-Some key points of comparison include.
+Vegan leather and traditional leather have distinct characteristics.
+Some key points of comparison include:

-- Cost: Vegan leather is often more affordable than traditional leather.
+• Cost: Vegan leather is often more affordable than conventional leather.

-- Environmental impact: Vegan leather generally has a lower environmental footprint than traditional leather.
+• Environmental impact: Vegan leather generally has a lower ecological footprint than traditional leather.

 The Future of Vegan Leather